 As well as discovering more about Anglesey’s ancient past, visitors can also immerse themselves in the medieval period, with a visit to one of Anglesey’s castles.
 Beaumaris Castle is perhaps the most well-known and is definitely a must-see destination, set in an outstandingly beautiful location.
 Aberlleiniog Castle is less well-known but is still well worth a visit.
 Other historic places of interest to explore include the Amlwch Copper Kingdom, the Britannia Bridge, and Plas Newydd Mansion.

 Of course, no visit to Anglesey would be complete without a trip to the most famous railway station in the world - Llanfairpwllgwyngyllgogerychwyrndrobwll-llantysiliogogogoch.
 Back in the 19th century, the village was given its exceptionally long name in order to try to boost visitor numbers - and that has certainly worked, with holidaymakers still flocking there to take selfies alongside the sign on the village’s railway platform.

 We all like to eat well on holiday, and while you are searching for Anglesey places to stay, give a thought to where you may eat out as Anglesey certainly delivers on this front, with the island tipped as the UK’s next big foodie destination.
 The Bull in Beaumaris, and Freckled Angel and The Straits in Menai Bridge are all building a reputation for themselves as superb dining venues that showcase the very best of local Welsh produce.
 Catch 22 Brasserie is also building a name for itself, not least for its quirky and innovative desserts - beetroot chocolate fudge cake and grilled pineapple with gin and tonic granita are just two mouth-watering options on offer there.

 Whether you choose to walk part, or even all, of the Isle of Anglesey Coastal Path, or you head straight for the beach to soak up the sun and the family-friendly atmosphere, it’s impossible not to fall in love with Anglesey.
 With sheltered bays, stunning countryside, and plenty of historical sites and attractions to explore, no time spent in Anglesey is ever quite long enough.
-With a huge range of accommodation on the Isle of Anglesey available, Anglesey never fails to impress.
+With a huge range of amazing Anglesey holiday accommodation available, Anglesey never fails to impress.